 All mistakes on this list are my own--nothing goes onto the site until I have verified it with my own eyes.

 A note about the DVD: it really has changed everything.
 Now everyone can have access to high-quality stills.
+Same thing for the Blu-Ray but more so.
 If you want to do serious detail work, buy a copy.
-I bought a DVD player just for this release, and I don't regret it a bit.
-Make sure you get a DVD player with zoom capabilites.
+I bought a DVD player specifically to watch Rocky, then did the same thing for the Blu-Ray.
+Make sure you get a player with zoom capabilites.
 If you're looking for DVD software for your computer, I recommend PowerDVD; it has screen capture capabilities and frame advance.
 Several of my friends have also been happy with it.
+Blu-Ray capture is significantly more difficult and will probably require some creativity, or just popping the disc in every time you want to check something.

 How To Use This List